-This has been done using a programme Φ [3] developed at the "Rechenzentrum der Universität Kiel" for the investigation of given finite groups by a computer.
-This programme determines, for a finite subgroup \mathfrak{G} of $GL_n(\mathbb{Z})$ given by a set of generating matrices, among other things the following:
+This has been done using a programme Φ [3] developed at the "Rechenzentrum der Universität Kiel" for the investigation of given finite groups by a computer..
+This programme determines, for a finite subgroup (5) of $GL_n(\mathbb{Z})$ given by a set of generating matrices, among other things the following :

-- 1. a list of all elements of \mathfrak{G} , - 2. the classes of elements conjugate in §, - 3. the lattice of subgroups of \mathfrak{G} , where for a representative \mathfrak{U} of each class of subgroups conjugate in \mathfrak{G} the following information is given: - (a) generating elements of \mathfrak{U} , - (b) all maximal subgroups of U, - (c) for each class $\mathfrak C$ of elements conjugate in $\mathfrak U$ the number of elements in $\mathfrak C$ and their order, trace, and determinant.
+- 1. a list of all elements of (3),

+- 2. the classes of elements conjugate in G,

+- 3. the lattice of subgroups of (5), where for a representative 11 of each class of subgroups conjugate in (5) the following information is given:

+- (a) generating elements of \mathfrak{U} ,

+- (b) all maximal subgroups of U,

+- (c) for each class \mathfrak{C} of elements conjugate in \mathfrak{U} the number of elements in \mathfrak{C} and their order, trace, and determinant.

 The lattice of subgroups of the group Q_4 exceeded the capacity of the store of the machine at our disposal.
 For this group we first computed the classes of conjugate elements with the programme Φ .
-From these it is easily seen that the element -E (where E= unit element) is contained in the intersection of the centre and the derived group and hence in the Frattini subgroup of Q_4 .
+From these it is easily seen that the element -E (where E = unit element) is contained in the intersection of the centre and the derived group and hence in the Frattini subgroup of Q_4 .
 Hence -E is contained in all maximal subgroups of Q_4 and we found these by computing the lattice of subgroups of $Q_4/\langle -E \rangle$ which could be handled in our machine.
-There are three maximal subgroups of order 576 normal in Q_4 , two classes of three conjugate maximal subgroups each, of order 384 and one class of sixteen conjugate maximal subgroups of order 72.
+There are three maximal subgroups each, of order 384 and one class of sixteen conjugate maximal subgroups of order 72.
 One representative of each of these six classes of maximal subgroups of Q_4 and the other eight Dade groups were then investigated with the programme Φ , giving a total of 1869 representatives of classes of conjugate subgroups of these groups, which had to be classified into crystal classes.
 This has been done in the following way:

-Let us call two subgroups \mathfrak{G} , \mathfrak{F} of $GL_n(\mathbf{Z})$ similar, if there is a 1-1 correspondence between the classes of conjugate elements in \mathfrak{G} and those in \mathfrak{F} , such that corresponding classes contain the same number of elements and these have the same order, trace, and determinant.
+Let us call two subgroups \mathfrak{G} , \mathfrak{H} of $GL_n(\mathbb{Z})$ similar, if there is a 1-1 correspondence between the classes of conjugate elements in \mathfrak{G} and those in \mathfrak{H} , such that corresponding classes contain the same number of elements and these have the same order, trace, and determinant.
 Obviously this similarity is an equivalence relation, implied by both geometrical and arithmetical equivalence.